| . |

 _______________________________

-* The following speech was held in November 1999 at the release ceremony
+* The following speech was held in November 1999 at the

-for the German-language edition of the current publication by the Israeli
+release ceremony for the German-language edition of the

-ambassador to Germany and vice-president of Tel Aviv University, Avi Primor,
+and vice-president of Tel Aviv University, Avi Primor,

 who has since retired.